chuck-alt-delete/mz-auction-house/readme.md

 The purpose of this repo is to add a client component beyond `psql`.
 Here, we have a webserver built with `fastapi` that reads auction winners from Materialize in real-time using Server Sent Events.
 One of the great features of Materialize is that it's Postgres wire compatible, so we can use the typical `psycopg` library just like any Postgres database.
 We build upon the [psycopg3 example in the docs](https://materialize.com/docs/integrations/python/#streaming-with-psycopg3) to make the database connection asynchronous and to add Server Sent Events with `sse_starlette`.

 Another great thing about Materialize is that it supports Strict Serializability, which is the [highest level of consistency](http://jepsen.io/consistency).
-What that means in this demo is when our server receives an auction winner, we can be certain that person actually won the auction.
-We don't have to implement extra logic to account for eventual consistency (avoiding having to learn a complex stream processing framework in the process).
+In our application, that means every observer at any given time will agree on the highest bid price for an item.
+There is no need to implement extra logic to account for eventual consistency (avoiding having to learn a complex stream processing framework in the process).
 We just read from Materialize like we would any Postgres database, and we don't have to care that it's powered by an [awesome stream processing engine underneath](https://timelydataflow.github.io/differential-dataflow/)

 ## Quick Video
 [![short video demo](https://img.youtube.com/vi/smAkr--SIJc/0.jpg)](https://youtu.be/smAkr--SIJc_0)